uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Public Transit

-There are two primary transit options in downtown Toronto, which connect to other transit agencies in nearby cities.
+There are two primary transit options in downtown Toronto, the TTC and GO transit, which connect to other transit agencies in nearby cities.
+Also discussed in this section is the UP Express, which connects the city to

 Transit vehicle schedules are available online as well as through a variety of transit apps (e.g. [Transit](https://transitapp.com)).

 #### Toronto Transit Commission